-- Description: Specify an optional Theme description. - Limit access to this Theme to members of these Active Directory groups: If this option is cleared, any Parallels RAS user can access the Theme if they know its URL.
+- Description: Specify an optional Theme description. - Override authentication domain: Allows you to specify a domain name that will be passed to Parallels Client, so users don't have to enter it manually.
+This setting overrides the domain name setting in Connection > Authentication.
+For more information, see Allowing users to change domain password (p.
+286). - Limit access to this Theme to members of these Active Directory groups: If this option is cleared, any Parallels RAS user can access the Theme if they know its URL.
 To limit access to a particular group (or groups), select this option and then click Tasks > Add (or click the [+] icon) and select the desired group(s).